The Democratization of Sustainable Investing: Navigating the New World of Impact Options for Retail Investors in the U.S.

 In 2020, BlackRock’s iShares family of exchange-traded funds launched 13 ESG funds to add to 14 existing ESG ETFs.
 In fact, the biggest ETF launch of all time was the $1.25 billion launch of BlackRock’s U.S. Carbon Transition Readiness ETF.
 Although some of these funds target institutions, many new funds are trying to appeal to retail investors.
 For example, newcomer Viridi Funds just launched Viridi Cleaner Energy Crypto-Mining & Semiconductor ETF, the first clean energy crypto mining ETF in the U.S.

 Unsurprisingly, there is also a lot of interest in gender and racial equality funds.
-We have counted seven gender equality funds with nearly $1.4 billion in assets under management, plus a racial equality ETF, Impact Shares’ NAACP Minority Empowerment ETF.
+There are at least seven gender equality funds with nearly $1.4 billion in assets under management, plus a racial equality ETF, Impact Shares’ NAACP Minority Empowerment ETF.

 Stock investing apps are also starting to highlight ESG investing themes.
 For example, the social investing app Public is prominently displaying various ESG themes.
 This allows their customers to easily discover ESG stocks and funds.
 The themes include “Green Power,” “Water Works,” “Diverse Leadership” and many others.
 Stash is also highlighting ESG options through its “Missions and Causes” ETF line-up, which includes themes such as “Combat Carbon” and “Women Who Lead.”
 Last but not least, Newday Impact is a new thematic impact investing app.
 Its assets under management reportedly exceeded $200 million in early 2021.